AdinathBadwe1506/dbms_assignment/README.md

  - Javascript work done by Fazle.
  - Python work done by Adinath.
  - Online data generation work done together by all the members.
  - No extra steps were required to normalise the database since we tried to make sure to create the database in normalised form.
+ - All Github done by Adinath.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **QUERIES**